netanoir/netanoir.github.io/blog/itp-week6.md

 This week we learned about objects and functions.
 I improved on my previous [sketch](https://editor.p5js.org/netanoir/sketches/9TsSxsCZk) of a redacted FBI Freedom of Information Act (FOIA) file [here](https://editor.p5js.org/netanoir/sketches/emvBKysRx).
 See more documentation under "Physical Computation."

 ### Physical Computation
 I connected my FOIA sketch to my arduino with serial communication.
 Now you can control the redactions with a sensor that is a potentiometer.
+I'm interested in exploring this idea and building out an installation for it as a final project.
+I'm reading Simone Browne, Edouard Glissant, Christina Wake, Ruha Benjamin, Nicholas Mirzoeff, adrienne maree brown, and more to help inform the work.
 ![Image description: TBD](/assets/img/blog/itp-week6/foia_prototype1.gif)
 ![Image description: TBD](/assets/img/blog/itp-week6/foia_prototype2.gif)